ashley-m/DS5100-finalproject-asm2fe/README.md

 floating point number.
 This returns `None`

 `roll(self, n = 1)`
-- Generates and returns a Python list of outcomes from the `Die`'s faces biased using the weight values.
-May be passed an argument to indicate the number of times the die is to be rolled, but the default is to roll once.
+- Generates and returns a `list` of outcomes from the `Die`'s faces biased using the weight values.
+May be passed an integer to indicate the number of times it is to be rolled, but the default is to roll once.

 `get_state(self)`
-- Returns a pandas DataFrame containing the column of weights assigned to the corresponding faces, which comprise the indices.
+- Returns a pandas `DataFrame` containing the column of weights assigned to the corresponding faces, which comprise the indices.
 Takes no arguments

 ## `Game`
 `__init__(self, dice_list)`
-- `Game` takes a Python list of similar dice - they should all have the same faces, though the weight biases may be different.
+- `Game` takes a `list` of similar dice - they should all have the same faces, though the weight biases may be different.
 - This returns a `Game` object

 `play(self, i=1)`
 - Takes an integer and instructs the `Game` object to generate results the same number of times.
 This method only generates one roll if no argument is passed.
-- Returns a wide format DataFrame where each column corresponds to the `Die` in the `Game`'s set and the roll numbers are the indices.
+- Returns a wide format `DataFrame` where each column corresponds to the `Die` in the `Game`'s set and the roll numbers are the indices.
 The cells contain the face result of each roll.

 `last_play(self, width='WIDE')`
-- Returns a copy of the DataFrame containing the results.
-Takes a string argument which specifies narrow or wide (this is not case sensitive).
+- Returns a copy of the `DataFrame` containing the results.
+Takes a `string` argument which specifies narrow or wide (this is not case sensitive).
-- Defaults to wide format as described above, but the narrow version has a MultiIndex where the roll number is the first index and the `Die` number is the second.
+- Defaults to wide format as described above, but the narrow version has a `MultiIndex` where the roll number is the first index and the `Die` number is the second.
 The single column contains the face results.